kenllyacosta/SOLID/README.md

 # SOLID
 This project will store all you need to implement SOLID principles.

+*If you to know about Clean Architecture, refer to another repo which talks about [Clean Architecture](https://github.com/kenllyacosta/Clean-Architecture)*

 SOLID is an acronym for 5 design principles of object-oriented programs (OOP) that result in readable, adaptable, and scalable code.
 SOLID can be applied to any OOP program, this repo contains examples using C#.

 ## SOLID principles